 There are several other ways to treat your hyperhidrosis without using a topical solution.
 But these can be extremely invasive.

 Before you take these drastic measures, your physician will want to know about your medical history.
 They will likely run tests to ensure that your sweating issues are not being caused by an underlying condition.
 They will also check your current medications to see if you are taking any drugs, like certain antidepressants that are known to cause hyperhidrosis.

 A doctor will also want to make sure that you have tried other available treatments for excessive sweating.
 Only when these have been proven unsuccessful will your physician authorize more invasive measures.

 You can get Botox injections to block the nerve signals that trigger your sweat.
 While this treatment can be effective, it’s expensive, painful, and short-term.

-You'll generally need to get Botox injections every -6 months and you may need as many as 50 separate jabs in each session.
+You'll generally need to get Botox injections every 4 to 6 months and you may need as many as 25 to 50 injections in each underarm per session.

 There’s also a treatment called iontophoresis.
-This is when a medical professional (often a dermatologist) uses a machine to pulse a low-voltage electric current through the parts of your body where you excessively sweat.
-Generally, iontophoresis is used when treating the soles of the feet or hands, but not the armpits.
+This is when a medical professional (often a dermatologist) uses a machine to pulse a low-voltage electric current through the parts of your body where you sweat excessively.
+Generally, iontophoresis is used when treating the soles of the feet or hands, but not the underarms.